For some Afghans, suicide bombs best answer to Koran burnings

 Suicide bombings have become more widespread across the country in recent months, with assailants taking to innovative tactics such as concealing bombs in turbans and using children.

-U.S. President Barack Obama apologized for the burnings of the Koran at Bagram air base.
+U.S. President Barack Obama apologised for the burnings of the Koran at Bagram air base.
 But the anger has not subsided.

 U.S. officials have said that the Korans were confiscated from prisoners on the base and mistakenly discarded in an incinerator.
-Afghan laborers found charred remains.
+Afghan labourers found charred remains.

-Western insensitivity to Afghanistan's culture and religion may undermine U.S.-led efforts to stabilize one of the world's most turbulent countries before foreign combat troops withdraw at the end of 2014.
+Western insensitivity to Afghanistan's culture and religion may undermine U.S.-led efforts to stabilise one of the world's most turbulent countries before foreign combat troops withdraw at the end of 2014.

 "After the crime committed by foreign invaders, burning holy Korans, the number volunteers who want to fight against the enemy have remarkably increased," Taliban spokesman Zabihullah Mujahid told Reuters, speaking of the group's efforts to boost infiltration of Afghan security forces.